Clicky

 Use of Funds for Educational Expenses

 Federal financial aid may only be used to pay for educational expenses.
-Educational expenses include tuition, fees, room and board and indirect expenses such as books, supplies, equipment, dependent child care expenses, transportation and rental or purchase of a personal computer.
+Educational expenses include tuition, fees, food and housing and indirect expenses such as books, supplies, equipment, dependent child care expenses, transportation and rental or purchase of a personal computer.

 Return of Title IV Funds